izenderi/papers_with_sauce/README.md

 ## File Structure:
 - main: folders containing all tex files for main docs
 - figs: folders for all graphics items that are needed for every files and docs
+- visualizer: folders for all plotting tools and samples